Memories from a Kabul reporting trip

 There were no commercial flights at the time into Kabul, and the standard practice for traveling to Afghanistan was first to fly to Islamabad, Pakistan, and then hitch a ride on a UN relief flight out to the country.
 The wait for a seat on a UN plane could take anywhere from a few days to a few weeks.
 My trip began with a major stroke of luck.
 I managed to snag a UN seat just three days after I arrived in the Pakistani capital.

 To this day, I’ve never experienced a place that felt quite as menacing as Islamabad.
-Maybe I was still spooked by Danny Pearl, but as I walked around the city on that first day, I couldn’t help but notice the hard stares I got from the guys standing around in the streets.
+Maybe I was still spooked by Danny Pearl, but as I walked around the city on that first day, I couldn’t help but notice the hard stares I got from guys standing around in the streets.
 I had never felt both so foreign and so despised at the same time.
 My “welcome” to Pakistan began earlier that day, just after my connecting flight from Dubai touched down at Islamabad airport.
 As I bent over the luggage carousel in the arrivals hall to fetch my suitcases, a shadowy looking guy with sharp features glanced at me and whispered (in English): “Why are you here?”
 Flummoxed at first, I didn’t know what to say.
 “I’m flying onward to Afghanistan,” I said.
 Later, I realized he was probably an agent with Pakistan’s secret police, the Inter-Services Intelligence (ISI).
 My answer seemed to satisfy him as he vanished without a trace.

 Rather than spend time exploring Islamabad on foot, I decided to ride out the wait for the UN flight back at my hotel, the city’s five-star Marriott.
 Ordinarily, the U.S. government would never allow us to stay at such an expensive place, but the Marriott was the only hotel in town that met the State Department’s stringent security requirements.
 I wasn’t going to complain.
 The irony of that Afghan reporting trip was that it began in the absolute lap of luxury.
 By day, I lounged around the Marriott’s secluded pool; in the evenings, I could choose from any one of half a dozen restaurants for dinner.

 Tragically, the Marriott didn’t prove to be as impervious to attack as the State Department believed.
 Six years after my stay, in 2008, the Marriott was leveled in a massive truck-bombing perpetrated by a wing of al-Qaeda.
 The attack killed more than 50 people and wounded nearly 300 others.
-On first hearing news of the bombing, my thoughts went to the hotel staff -- the waiters, reception clerks and doormen who had been so kind and helpful to me during my stay.
+On first hearing news of the bombing, my thoughts went to the hotel staff -- the waiters, reception clerks and doormen who had been so kind to me during my stay.
 One of my first dinners at the Marriott had been at a restaurant that featured an extravagant buffet.
 As I ate my meal, one of the waiters, an older gentlemen with well-worn smile marks around his eyes, approached my table and asked which of the buffet dishes I liked best.
 Wanting to be polite, I complimented the restaurant on the roast beef and seafood but told him that my favorite dish was actually “dal,” cooked lentils and sauce.
 The waiter laughed as if he’d never heard anything so ridiculous: “Mr Baker,” he said, “that’s the simplest dish in all of Pakistan.”
 I certainly hope he got out of that horrific attack unharmed.

 The dried up Kabul River, near the center, was used mainly as a dumping ground during my stay.
 Photo by Mark Baker.